-We incur some out-of-pocket expenses on projects for copying, postage, etc. which are itemized separately from fees for services.
+We incur out-of-pocket expenses on projects for copying, postage, etc. which are itemized separately from fees for services.
 Consultant engineering services, when needed, are an additional cost.
 We receive a retainer payment to begin work on a project.
-Invoices are issued monthly and payment is due upon receipt.
+Invoices are issued monthly, and payment is due upon receipt.

 Copyright © 2023 Loon Architects - All Rights Reserved.